Learning by Passing Tests, with Application to Neural Architecture Search: Experiments

 \subsection{Experimental Settings}

 Our framework is a general one that can be used together with any differentiable search method.
-Specifically, we apply our framework to the following NAS methods: 1) DARTS~\citep{liu2018darts}, 2) P-DARTS~\citep{chen2019progressive}, 3) DARTS\textsuperscript{+}~\citep{liang2019darts+}, 4) DARTS$^{-}$~\citep{abs-2009-01027}.
+Specifically, we apply our framework to the following NAS methods: 1) DARTS~\citep{liu2018darts}, 2) P-DARTS~\citep{chen2019progressive}, 3) DARTS\textsuperscript{+}~\citep{liang2019darts+}, 4) DARTS\textsuperscript{-}~\citep{abs-2009-01027}, 5) PC-DARTS~\citep{abs-1907-05737}.
 The search space in these methods are similar.
 The candidate operations include: $3\times 3$ and $5\times 5$ separable convolutions, $3\times 3$ and $5\times 5$ dilated separable convolutions, $3\times 3$ max pooling, $3\times 3$ average pooling, identity, and zero.
 In LPT, the network of the learner is a stack of multiple cells, each consisting of 7 nodes.
 For the data encoder of the tester, we tried ResNet-18 and ResNet-50~\citep{resnet}.
-For the test creator and target-task executor, they are set to one feed-forward layer. $\lambda$ and $\gamma$ are both set to 1.
+For the test creator and target-task executor, they are set to one feed-forward layer. $\lambda$ and $\gamma$ are tuned using a 5k held-out dataset in $\{0.1,0.5,1,2,3\}$.
+In most experiments, $\lambda$ and $\gamma$ are set to 1 except for P-DARTS and PC-DARTS.
+For P-DARTS, $\lambda,\gamma$ are set to $0.5,1$ for CIFAR-10 and $1,0.5$ for CIFAR-100.
+For PC-DARTS, we use $\lambda=3,\gamma=1$ and $\lambda=0.1,\gamma=1$ for CIFAR-10 and CIFAR-100, respectively.